Yellow 6208 metres, CR73.4/137

 The halfway house is in the middle of the course, so golfers only return to the clubhouse at the 18th.
 The back nine might not be of the same quality as the front, yet it has its own singular holes such as the Prince of Wales, the par-3 12th, a narrow green perched on a ridge.
 Two modern holes, 15 and 16, are perhaps too bland, yet there’s a thrilling climax to the round at the roller-coaster 17th and the quirky short par 4 18th, where the green can be driven if the right bounce is found on a mounded, sloping fairway.

 The opening par 4 immediately has golfers exhilarated, an undulating fairway curving left around a dune to an elevated green.
-Anything short rolls back down the fairway.
-The second tee is the highest point on the property with wonderful views, and is a terrific par 3.
+The par-3 second tee is the highest point with wonderful views.
 The famous par-5 third plays from a high tee into a long valley.
-The fifth is one of the most challenging par 4s, its high tee right up against the boundary fence and having another rumpled landing area with hazards left and right.
-The par-5 eighth is just as good as the third, and altogether different, unusual in the way two sloping dunes conceal the green from view.
+The fifth is one of the most challenging par 4s, its high tee on the boundary fence and having another rumpled landing area.
+The par-5 eighth is as good as the third, unusual in the way two sloping dunes conceal the green from view.
 There are similarities between the eighth and par-4 17th, where the fairway resembles deep troughs between ocean waves on the way to another elevated green.

 Limited size range & short-game area adjoining 18th hole.
 Another short-game area close to first tee.